2023-24 Fire Danger Season closes the Heysen Trail early.

 Please note that Conservation Parks and Reserves and Forests are closed on days of Total Fire Ban.
 The CFS publishes these bans, as does the Bureau of Meteorology.
 In addition, the media also broadcast weather reports including fire ban information.

 If you want to walk on the trail, check which Fire District you will be in.
-The Fire Districts and closure dates are listed on the Fire Danger Season page of the Friends website.
+The Fire Districts are listed on the Fire Danger Season page and shown on the Interactive Map on the Friends website.

-The Buckaringa Sanctuary will be temporarily closed for a few days in October 2023.
 As the Heysen Trail passes through the sanctuary, we advise walkers to consider the closure if planning to walk in the area.

 The Buckaringa Wildlife Sanctuary is home to many Yellow-footed Rock-wallabies and is located between Quorn and Hawker.
 You can find it on map 6, chapter 4, of the Heysen Trail Northern Guidebook and on Sheet Map 7b – Dutchmans Stern Conservation Park to Mernmerna Creek.